 We aim to provide a "gold standard" based on honesty, integrity, respect, "standing in your shoes" to properly understand your relationship during our initial Discovery meeting, attention to detail and accountability.

-This is why, as well as organizing your Australian fiancée/fiancé visa application, we will help you to locate temporary accommodation in Australia and employment (through our contacts in government and private employment agencies, Filipino media and the Filipino community at large).
+This is why, as well as organizing your Australian fiancée/fiancé visa application, we may be able to help you to search for temporary accommodation in Australia and employment (through our contacts Filipino media and the Filipino community at large).

 We have always remained in contact with the growing network of Australian visa granted Filipino applicants who we have assisted in the past and they are more than happy to welcome you and help you settle into this new and exciting country.